-Project 10 Building sub-metering Project
+Project 10: Building Sub-metering Project

 Project Status Project Commencement

-Existing Project 2016-17
+Existing Project 2017/2018

-Submeters have been installed within 13 City of Joondalup facilities during the previous City Water Plan which has assisted the City to identify water consumption trends and provide greater accountability to water users.
+Sub-meters have been installed within 13 City of Joondalup facilities during the previous City Water Plan which has assisted the City to identify water consumption trends and provide greater accountability to water users.
 Many of the City's water accounts are for buildings with a number of different occupants or for combined indoor and outdoor uses.
 Sub-metering allows for separating water consumption and identifying anomalies.
 Separate account information also assists the City to target its water education and awareness campaigns.